 The topical focus of our organization and our annual meeting is the excavation, curation, and analysis of human skeletal remains.
 Our goal is to provide a forum through which professionals and students can share information concerning results of analyses, new methods and techniques of data collection, curation issues, current legal issues, forensic applications, and teaching strategies.
 Unlike many professional meetings where most of the presentations and resulting discussions are dominated by faculty members and professionals, the annual BARFAA meetings strive to encourage student participation at all levels.

-HOSTED BY SOUTHERN ILLINOIS UNIVERSITY
+HOSTED BY THE OHIO STATE UNIVERSITY

 Archives of the Midwest